A visit to Thomas Merton’s grave is an essential stop on a Merton pilgrimage.

-While Thomas Merton’s hermitage is inside the monastic enclosure at the Abbey of Gethsemani and is not open to visitors, you can pay your respects at his grave, which is in a cemetery just outside the main church (you will need to go into the guest house first).
+While his hermitage inside the monastic enclosure at the Abbey of Gethsemani is not open to visitors, you can pay your respects at his grave, which is in a cemetery just outside the main church (you will need to go into the guest house first).
 It is marked “Fr.
 Louis Merton, Died Dec.
 10, 1968.”

 Whoever placed the scarf there, for whatever reason, I think that scarf is indeed a kata in some deeper sense.